songyandong/documentation/cli/README.md

 ### ppio storage segments
 - **Description**:
-  Display information about all segments of the current node
+  Display information about all segments of the current node.
 - **Usage**:
   ```bash
   ppio storage segments